Mammoth tusk art mirrors Matisse in new London show

 "Most people look at her and think 'who was the artist who made that and at what date in the 20th century?'"
 Cook said.

-"She breaks down what can be a time barrier in recognising the history of our art and the aesthetic and the extraordinary skill and craftsmanship that has gone into making it."
+"She breaks down what can be a time barrier in recognizing the history of our art and the aesthetic and the extraordinary skill and craftsmanship that has gone into making it."

 The depiction of women in the collection ranges from various stages of pregnancy to ageing, suggesting that the figures were not necessarily erotica, but rather made for women and potentially by women, Cook said.